Interpretable models for forecasting high-dimensional functional time series: Results

 \subsection{Comparison of interval forecast accuracy}

 In Table~\ref{tab:2}, we present the one-step-ahead to ten-step-ahead interval forecast errors based on the split and sequential conformal prediction methods.
-Between the split and sequential conformal prediction methods, the former one leads to under-estimation, in which the empirical coverage probability is smaller than the nominal one.
+Between the split and sequential conformal prediction methods, the former leads to under-estimation, in which the empirical coverage probability is smaller than the nominal one.
 In contrast, the sequential conformal prediction method results in over-estimation, in which the empirical coverage probability is larger than the nominal one.
-In the split conformal prediction method, the sd is a much better summary statistic than the quantile. \begin{footnotesize} \tabcolsep 0.03in
+In the split conformal prediction method, the sd is a more accurate summary statistic than the quantile.
+Between the two univariate time-series forecasting methods, namely the ARIMA and ETS, there is a marginal difference in terms of their interval forecast accuracy.